Keith-2307/Advance-Solidity/README.md

-## Deploying the Crowdsale
+## Deploying the PupperCoinCrowdsale

 Deploy the crowdsale to the Kovan or Ropsten testnet, and store the deployed address for later.
 Switch MetaMask to your desired network, and use the `Deploy` tab in Remix to deploy your contracts.
 Take note of the total gas cost, and compare it to how costly it would be in reality.
 Since you are deploying to a network that you don't have control over, faucets will not likely give out 300 test ether.
 You can simply reduce the goal when deploying to a testnet to a much smaller amount, like 10,000 wei.

-Compiled Crowdsale Contracts
+Compiled PupperCoinCrowdsale Contracts

 ![compiledcrowdsale](https://user-images.githubusercontent.com/83662813/136316182-8175bbe7-3993-4e8f-b0cf-81cd68deaeda.png)